AASHE/stars/kubernetes-manifests/README.md

 |stars-image     | stars-gke-dev, stars-gke-prod | Base image for stars django and celery            |

 ## Ingress Controller
+An NGINX Ingress Controller is used to replace the previous NGINX instance that Stars used when on a server in rack space.
+The NGINX Ingress Contoller is installed via a helm chart run from Cloud Build.

 [Installation Link](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#using-configmap)

 [Default Values](https://nginx.org/en/docs/http/ngx_http_proxy_module.html?&_ga=2.262455436.1488070266.1606851969-754510161.1606169995#proxy_buffers)

+Ingress provides load balancing, SSL termination, and named-based virtual hosting.
+Ingress exposes HTTP and HTTPS routes from the GKE cluster to services inside the cluster.
+More detail is [here](https://kubernetes.io/docs/concepts/services-networking/ingress/)

+Advanced configuration are [here](https://github.com/nginxinc/kubernetes-ingress/tree/v1.9.1/examples-of-custom-resources) if needed for the future.

 ## Cert Manager